Dave purchased a Fender "Squier Series" Stratocaster on eBay.

-Normally the difference between the standard Fender brands and the Squier brands of guitar are clear and plain, but in the 90s, a number of guitars were released by Fender that blurred this distinction.
+Normally, the differences between the standard Fender brands and the Squier brands of guitar are clear and plain, but in the '90s, a number of guitars were released by Fender that blurred this distinction.
 The Fender "Squier Series" of Stratocasters will not be familiar to many guitar fans, but in this piece, we'll take a look at this unique series and what marks them out from the usual budget range of Squier guitars.

-I'd not heard of these sort of guitars before so at first was a bit worried I'd bought a dud.
+I'd not heard of these sort of guitars before, so, at first, I was a bit worried I'd bought a dud.
 Don't get me wrong, it is a lovely guitar, but I uncovered a surprise when I took the neck off to make some adjustments.
 There in the neck pocket was a stamp that said Squier.
-I was initially horrified thinking I had a cheaper body stuck on the guitar neck, but turned to the internet to try to learn what was going on.
+I was initially horrified, thinking I had a cheaper body stuck on the guitar neck, but turned to the internet to try to learn what was going on.

 Despite their undoubted appeal to guitarists, there is one barrier that will stop many players from owning a Fender, and that's their price.
-Whilst not as heavy as some other guitar brands, the prices would be a cut to high for many.
+Whilst not as heavy as some other guitar brands, the prices would be a cut too high for many.
 With this in mind, Fender introduced the Squier range of guitars back in 1982.
-The brand was Fender's budget solution, giving them the ability to use their classic guitar designs at affordable, entry level prices.
+The brand was Fender's budget solution, giving them the ability to use their classic guitar designs at affordable, entry-level prices.

 Whilst the Squier brand utilised these classic and sort after Fender models, they were able to build them for a lot cheaper to make their budget range a huge success.
 The guitars were built with cheaper woods, cheaper components and cheaper labour in the far east.
 The earliest Squiers are much sort after as their quality was very high, but as the brand developed and new factories opened in different regions, costs came down more along with the quality of the instruments.